Eastern University (Bangladesh): Curriculum

-Eastern University follow the North American model of the curriculum in the fields of Business Administration, Computer Science and Electrical and Electronics Engineering; the UK model in Law and English.
-The academic program is pursued through a curriculum that includes splitting up of an academic year into three semesters: the Fall, the Spring and the Summer.
+Eastern University follow the North American model of the curriculum in the fields of Business Administration, Computer Science and Electrical and Electronics Engineering, the UK model in Law and English.
+The academic program is pursued through a curriculum that includes splitting up of an academic year into two semesters: the Spring and the Summer.

 Session

 The academic session of EU is a three-semester cycle: Spring, Summer and Fall.

 Faculty members

 The university has 231 full-time and part-time faculty members out of which 47 are Ph.D. including a visiting professor from the United States.

-Academic exchange/link programs

-The university has signed MOUs with universities abroad for credit transfer of students with financial support, student exchange, faculty exchange, research collaboration and assistance in setting up new programs.
-Following is a list of such universities and institutions: